jocmom/CarND-Advanced-Lane-Lines/README.md

 The code for this step is contained in the 3-5 code cells of the IPython notebook located in "P4.ipynb".

 Camera images often suffer from distorted images, like radial and tangential distortion.
 With the help of some calibration images we define the distortion coefficients which can be applied to undistort the images taken by this camera.
+They describe the relationshipt between the 3D point  coordinates and the position of this point on the image pixels.
 As calibration images chessboards are very suitable because of their known structure.
 I start by preparing "object points" (cell 3), which will be the (x, y, z) coordinates of the chessboard corners in the world.
 Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
 Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.

 I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
 I applied this distortion correction to the chessboard image using the `cv2.undistort()` function and obtained this result: